Milton Berle’s achievement is easiest to miss because it now looks primitive.

 Britannica notes his reputation for borrowing jokes and routines from other comedians.
 The Television Academy’s Hall of Fame tribute also preserves a striking self-assessment from Berle’s autobiography, where he admitted that he could be rough, bullying, and swollen by fame during the Texaco years.
 That candor matters.
 Berle was not a lovable grandfather by default.
 He was a hard-driving product of performance culture who could be overbearing on and off screen.

-This is worth keeping in view because television history can become nostalgic too easily.
+That detail belongs in the story because television history can become nostalgic too easily.
 Berle’s rule over Tuesday nights was real, but it was not innocent.
 He came from a show-business world that prized domination, theft, ego, and sheer survival as much as grace.

 That tension does not diminish his importance.
 It makes the history more believable.